-Alleged or Alleged Individual is defined as a person accused of a violation of ESF's Code of Student Conduct who has not yet entered ESF's student conduct process.
+Accused or Accused Individual is defined as a person accused of a violation of ESF's Code of Student Conduct who has not yet entered ESF's student conduct process.

-Advisor is defined as any individual who provides a respondent or a complainant with support, guidance, and/or advice throughout the student conduct process and in related hearings and/or meetings.
+Advisor or Conduct Advisor is defined as any individual who provides the accused individual/respondent or the complainant/victim/survivor/reporting individual with support, guidance, and/or advice throughout the student conduct process and in related hearings and/or meetings.